 Exploring weather phenomena through experiments and other activities can help make the science come alive for students and help them really understand the atmosphere and the weather within it.
-These 20 weather STEM activities would make a great addition to the What Makes The Weather? study, your own weather study, or just for fun!
+These 20 weather STEM activities would make a great addition to your own weather study or just for fun!

 Weather Around the World from Mama Smiles